pbloem/profane-tmesis/if-croesus-goes-to-war.md

 As night began to fall, he regained consciousness.
 He expressed his gratitude, acknowledging that I had certainly saved his life.
 Weakly, he offered his apologies.
 He was a poor man, with nothing left to give.
 Half asleep, he muttered that if he had been a Jinn, he would have surely granted me a wish.

 Ah yes.
 Allow me to explain.
 There are many Jinns, with many different abilities.
 But there is only one type that anybody ever talks about.
 The Jinns that grant you a wish.
 Some say you must trap them, some say you must meet them on a full moon, some say you must save their life.
-Whatever the case, the Jinn is always reluctant.
+Whatever the case, the Jinn is always reluctant, but if the conditions are right, you will get your wish.

 Lying on his back still, with his eyes closed, the man asked me what my wish would be, if I ever did meet a Jinn.
 A common enough question to ask a stranger around a campfire outside Palmyra.
 Stories of Jinns are common fare, and we've all played out our private fantasies.

 Of course, stories with wishes rarely end happily.
 I need hardly tell a Greek that.
 Ask for eternal life and you end up aging into infinity.
 Ask for your enemy's true love to die, and you may come home to find your wife has met an early end.
 The gods are as cruel in Palmyra as they are everywhere else.

-I had always believed that it was the greed inherent in the wish that invited such retribution.
+I had always believed that it was the greed and the malice in such wishes that invited the retribution.
 A virtuous request, I thought, could not possibly deserve to be punished.

 And truth, I knew, is the greatest virtue.
 It may take great pains at the time, it may take courage, but ultimately, there is no greater virtue than to tell the truth.
 So that is what I told the stranger.
 If I ever met a Jinn, my wish would be to answer any question truthfully, no matter what the circumstances.

 The stranger smiled weakly.
-"Of all the questions you could ask.
+'Of all the questions you could ask.
 I bet it seems like a simple thing to you.
-If a Ginnaye were to grant you such a wish, it would surely be his final act."
+If a Ginnaye were to grant you such a wish, it would surely be his final act.'
 He coughed.

-"But then, what a final act it would be.
+'But then, what a final act it would be.
 You would become a mighty thread in the tapestry, little one.
-Yes, that would be a good final wish for a Jinn to fulfill."
+Yes, that would be a good final wish for a Jinn to fulfill.'

 We did not speak further.
 When I woke, the stranger was gone.
 He had taken none of my water, and I could find no tracks to indicate in which direction he had left."